geerlingguy/macos-virtualbox-vm/README.md

       - name: your choice
       - type: `Mac OS X`
       - version: [choose the version corresponding to the installer you're using, e.g. `macOS 10.13 High Sierra (64-bit)`].
   5. Follow the rest of the VM creation wizard and either leave the defaults or adjust to your liking.
+  6. Go into the Settings for the new VM you created and:
-Increase the video memory from the VirtualBox default of 16MB to at least 128MB, otherwise Sierra might not boot correctly, and display performance will be abysmal.
+    1. Under 'Display', increase the Video Memory to at least 128MB, otherwise macOS might not boot correctly, and display performance will be abysmal.
+    2. Under 'Audio', uncheck 'Enable Audio', otherwise the VM may display 'choppy' performance.
-  6. In Terminal, run the command `VBoxManage modifyvm "{vmname}" --cpuidset 00000001 000306a9 00020800 80000201 178bfbff` (where `"{vmname}"` is the exact name of the VM set in step 4) so the VM has the right CPU settings for macOS.
+  7. In Terminal, run the command `VBoxManage modifyvm "{vmname}" --cpuidset 00000001 000306a9 00020800 80000201 178bfbff` (where `"{vmname}"` is the exact name of the VM set in step 4) so the VM has the right CPU settings for macOS.
-  7. To prevent choppiness in the VM, go into settings and uncheck the 'Enable Audio' option under 'Audio'.
   8. Click 'Start' to boot the new VM.
   9. Select the iso created in step 2 when VirtualBox asks for it.
   10. In the installer, select your preferred language.